 I needed a cheap heatsink for my Raspberry Pi 3 that I use as a music player/server.
-To maximise performance, I wanted to overclock the computer for faster searching and handling of all my music.
-I’ve managed to overclock my main Stratum-1 NTP server to 1350MHz without any problems, but the dinky little aluminum heatsink was way to anaemic so I found a very cheap DIY solution to my problem.
-With this heatsink I can run the Raspberry Pi 3 at 1.5GHz all day at full tilt without any problems!
+To maximize performance, I wanted to overclock the computer for faster searching and handling of all my music.
+I’ve managed to overclock my central Stratum-1 NTP server to 1350MHz without any problems, but the dinky little aluminium heatsink was way to anaemic, so I found a very cheap DIY solution to my question.
+With this heatsink, I can run the Raspberry Pi 3 at 1.5GHz all day at full tilt without any issues!

 When it comes to heat dissipation, there’s no substitute for size and the right material.
-Copper is heavy and has excellent heat transfer abilities, so I searched and found cheap GPU heatsink shims that was 15×15 mm for under $8 including shipping.
-All I needed to do was to stack a lot of them on top of each other, while having them protrude on each side for heat dissipation as you can see on the picture.
-A good side effect is that the heat sink isn’t high, so I can have my DAC-card mounted without a clearance problem.
-So I got some cheap heatsink compound and regular super glue and just put the heat sink compound on each copper plate, leaving space in the middle for a small dab of glue.
+Copper is massive and has excellent heat transfer abilities, so I searched and found cheap GPU heatsink shims that were 15×15 mm for under $8 including shipping.
+All I needed to do was to stack a lot of them on top of each other while having them protrude on each side for heat dissipation as you can see in the picture.
+A pleasant side effect is that the heat sink isn’t high, so I can have my DAC-card mounted without a clearance problem.
+So I got some cheap heatsink compound and regular super glue and just put the heatsink compound on each copper plate, leaving space in the middle for a small dab of glue.
 Yes, I super glued the copper plates directly on the CPU, because, hey, a Raspberry Pi is cheap!

-This is the settings in /boot/config.txt for the overclocking part.
+Here are the settings in the setup file /boot/config.txt for the overclocking part.